jsterner30/watchtower/README.md

 Many reports contribute to an overall heath score for each repo.
 These scores are calculated like GPA, where each contributing report has a weight and a letter grade associated with it.

 Each report calculates its own grade.
 Reports that do not apply to a repo do not affect the repo's overall score.
-The three report types generally calculate a grade in the following ways:
+The two report types generally calculate a grade in the following ways:

 - Simple: simple report graded are calculated by comparing the actual value to an optimal value.

 - Version: we use the lowest version on any branch of a repo and compare it to an optimal version to find a grade.

-- Dependency Reports: these are more difficult to grade.
-Theoretically we could try to find the most recent version of every dependency, but this could be difficult.
-Instead, we use a relative grading scheme.
-We look at the version of a given dependency on a branch of some repo, and then compare it to the highest and lowest of that dependency in the org.
-This comparison gives us a letter grade by finding the spread between the overall highest and lowest versions and grading on a scale between that spread.
-Unique dependencies used by a single repo are graded as a C.
-  Each of these dependency grades contributes to the overall grade for the dependency environment for a repo, so that each npm dependency would contribute to the overall npm grade.

 ## Running Locally